hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

     java <class_containing_main_method> -cp <class_path>

-Each entry is separated by :.
+Each entry is separated by a colon.

 ## Build Tools